-The Second Letter of Peter is the third of seven catholic or universal letters of the New Testament of the Bible, along with the Letter of James, the First Letter of St. Peter, the First, Second, and Third Letters of John, and Jude.
+The Second Letter of Peter - Πéτρου Β - is the third of seven catholic or universal letters of the New Testament of the Bible, along with the Letter of James, the First Letter of St. Peter, the First, Second, and Third Letters of John, and Jude.
 These letters are so called because they are addressed to the universal Church in general, and not to a specific community such as, for example, the Letter to the Philippians.
-The Second Letter of Peter is well structured in its presentation, and, while it is brief, offers passages that are frequently quoted.
+The Second Letter of Peter is well structured in its presentation, and, while brief, it is rich in meaning.

 The following Scripture is from the Douay-Rheims Bible, now in the public domain.
 The Douay-Rheims Bible was the standard English Bible for Catholics for over 300 years, and still remains in use today.
 The Douay-Rheims Bible was the first approved English translation of St. Jerome's Latin Vulgate Bible.
 The Old Testament translation was completed at the English College of Douai, France in 1609, and the New Testament at the English College of Rheims, France in 1582.
 The Douay-Rheims Bible was revised by Bishop Challoner in England from 1749 to 1752.
 The Haydock Douay-Rheims Bible of 1814 was the one upon which President John F. Kennedy took the oath of office on January 20, 1961 to become the 35th President of the United States.